mocks-server/website/docs/advanced-developing-plugins.md

 You can develop your own plugins for the mocks server to provide more interfaces, ~~add more ways of defining fixtures or behaviors~~ _(not yet available)_, etc.

+### Naming plugins

+It is recommended that plugins are published with the "mocks-server-plugin-[name]" name format in order to facilitate the search.
+Plugins should also contain the "mocks-server-plugin" tag in the `package.json`.

 ### Plugins lifecycle

 Plugins should contain __three main methods__, which will receive the instance of the Mocks Server core.
 Please read the [programmatic usage chapter](advanced-programmatic-usage.md) to know how to interact with the core.